ioam/svn-history/external/mswin/for_binaries/README.txt

     ..\setup.py and topographica.iss (the second is only for user's information while installing).

+(4) Copy topographica.iss to wherever you want to create the .exe
+    file, then delete the external directory (which includes this file so remember the next step!).

-(3) I use 'Inno Setup 5', an open-source installation package creator.
+(5) I use 'Inno Setup 5', an open-source installation package creator.
     (See http://www.jrsoftware.org/isinfo.php)
     The script topographica.iss will create a .exe installation file;
     just choose 'compile' from the menu.